 Air Regulations & Permitting

-Quarles & Brady attorneys have over 30 years of experience representing clients in a variety of industries, including chemical, energy, food and beverage, mining, pharmaceutical, pulp and paper, printing, packaging, and steel, on a diverse range of issues related to the Clean Air Act.
+Quarles & Brady attorneys have over 30 years’ experience representing clients in a variety of industries, including chemical, energy, food and beverage, mining, pharmaceutical, pulp and paper, printing, packaging, and steel, on a diverse range of issues related to the Clean Air Act.
 Our experience includes:

-- Representing clients in complex air enforcement cases brought by U.S. EPA and state governments, including enforcement of state and federal permitting requirements, NSPS and NESHAP requirements.
+- Representing clients in complex air enforcement cases brought by U.S. EPA and state governments, to include enforcement of state and federal permitting requirements, NSPS and NESHAP requirements.

 - Represented utility clients before the Court of Appeals for the District of Columbia in challenges to the Cross State Air Pollution Rule and the NESHAP for Major Sources: Industrial, Commercial and Institutional Boilers and Process Heaters (aka the IB MACT Rule).

 - Assisted a large Midwestern utility in permitting the major modification of two coal-fired generating units subject to the PSD and NNSR programs.
 This permitting action included the generation of emission offsets for the fine particulate matter and the establishment of greenhouse gas best available control technology (BACT) limitations.

 - Counseled an international beverage company in responding to an information request issued pursuant to Section 114 of the Clean Air Act that included large scale emission testing of the facility.